No fault coverage includes the following, as needed:

 - If you're convicted of stealing a vehicle involved in a crash or convicted of possession of a stolen vehicle involved in a collision.

-- If you’re responsible for the collision and found to be impaired by alcohol or drugs at the time of the crash,you’ll be denied a permanent impairment payment.
+- If you're responsible for the collision and found to be impaired by alcohol or drugs, convicted of an offence involving impaired driving, an offence involving criminal negligence or an offence for deliberately causing harm to another, you'll be denied a permanent impairment payment.

-- If it’s your second conviction for impaired driving in the last 5 years, or you’re convicted of deliberately using your vehicle to harm another person or property, you’ll be denied both an income benefit and a permanent impairment payment.
+- If it's your 2nd conviction for impaired driving or an offence involving criminal negligence in the last 5 years, or you're convicted of deliberately using your vehicle to harm another person or property, you'll be denied both an income benefit and a permanent impairment payment.

 - If you’re entitled to Workers’ Compensation benefits.